-Sabbath A religious day observed by Jews where no work is done.
+Sabbath A religious day remembered by Jews where no work is done.
 This is understood as the seventh day of the week.

-Prostration Bending down and with your head touching the ground when we pray.
+Prostration Bending down and touching the ground with our head when we pray.
 We do this because we love God!

-The Friday of Holy Week is called Great Friday, and often we hear it called Good Friday.
+The Friday of Holy Week is called Great Friday or Good Friday.

 This is the day our Lord Jesus Christ was put to death on the Cross.
-It was a very painful and long death, which is one reason why our Great Friday service is so long.
+It was a very painful and long death and is one reason why our Great Friday service is so long.

-In our Church today, we pray all the hours of that sad day so we can live with Christ and understand how much He loved us.
+In Church, we pray all the hours of that sad day, so we may live with Christ and understand how much He loved us.
 But why is this sad day called "great"?

-Great Friday is a special day because it is when Jesus died on the cross to save us from death.
+Great Friday is a special day because it is when Jesus died on the Cross to save us from death.
 He did this because He loved us!
 We sing this every time we celebrate the Holy Qurbana during the Ma'nitho of Mor Severus: